 - Any individual employee's service previously recognised at the commencement date of this a.
-Agreement. - b.
-For a New Zealand trained Physiotherapist, all service as a Physiotherapist. - An overseas qualified physiotherapist who meets the requirements of the registration board C. at the time of entry into New Zealand shall have all service credited from the date of obtaining the overseas qualification. - Where the requirements of the registration board are not met at time of entry, service will only be counted from the commencement date of employment with the DHB. - d.
-For a Physiotherapy Assistant, all service as a Physiotherapy Assistant in a DHB.Other experience as a physiotherapy assistant may be recognised at the employer's discretion.
+Agreement. - For a New Zealand trained Physiotherapist, all service as a Physiotherapist. b. - An overseas qualified physiotherapist who meets the requirements of the registration board C. at the time of entry into New Zealand shall have all service credited from the date of obtaining the overseas qualification. - Where the requirements of the registration board are not met at time of entry, service will only be counted from the commencement date of employment with the employer. - For a Physiotherapy Assistant, all service as a Physiotherapy Assistant with the employer or d. its predecessors.
+Other experience as a physiotherapy assistant may be recognised at the employer's discretion.